 Key Actions: Emmenagogue, Antiseptic, Repellent, Aromatic, Carminative, Stimulant, Antispasmodic, Abortifacient, Rubefacient

-Medicinal Uses: Delayed menses, pneumonia, shortness of breath, stomach pains, liver and gallbladder problems, kills germs, treats skin disorders, intestinal disorders, prevents wounds from becoming infected, dispels dead fetus, bronchitis, used externally to treat gout and as a repellent for mosquitoes, fleas, chiggers and the like.
+Medicinal Uses: Delayed menses, expulsion of deceased fetuses, pneumonia, shortness of breath, stomach pains, liver and gallbladder issues, antimicrobial, intestinal disorders, bronchitis, Used externally to treat gout and skin conditions, as a disinfectant, and as a repellent for mosquitoes, fleas, chiggers, and other bites.

 Pin Yin: Bo He You

 Also Known As: N/A

 Meridians: Heart, Kidney (with a focus on the Uterus)

 Key Actions: Moves Blood, Calms Spasms, Moves Qi, Warms Qi, Disperses Wind, Repels Insects and Snakes

 Medicinal Uses: Irregular menses, stuck menses, poor circulation, arthritic and joint pain, coughs, colds, flu, bronchitis, stomach cramping, insect and snake repellent.